7 Tips To Increase Your Optimism & Why It's Important

 One of the things that can make us the unhappiest is our sense of self.
 Whether it's our physical bodies or the personality traits that get us down, we are often our own worst enemy.
 By accepting our flaws, we can move past them; we can start becoming the best possible versions of ourselves that we can be.

 As for some flaws, maybe try to make them better.
 For instance, if it bugs you that you struggle with a bad temper, perhaps try attending some anger management courses.
-If that's the only thing you don't like about yourself, then all you have to do is find a way to fix it or accept it- in turn you will become a much happier person.
-If, after attending these classes, you learn of new ways to harness and control your anger, then this is one of those instances where the people around you will also be happier because of a change that you made in your own life.
+If that's the only thing you don't like about yourself, then all you have to do is find a way to fix it or accept it—in turn you will become a much happier person.
+If, after attending these classes, you learn new ways to harness and control your anger, then this may be one of those instances where the people around you will also be happier because of a change that you made in your own life.

 Music can move mountains.
 It doesn't even have to be positive music!
 Blasting angry or sad music and singing along with it can do wonders for relieving stress.
 And when you relieve stress, that can help you feel much happier both in the long-term and the short-term.
 Happy music is, of course, self-explanatory.

 Happy music can certainly lift your mood, as can a tune that invokes an overwhelming sense of nostalgia.
 But don't underestimate those darker tunes either.
-Sometimes, it helps just to know you're not alone; that others have experienced similar pain and have gotten through it - often by way of creating the very song you're listening to get over your pain.
-If you're in a room without music right now- put some on!
+Sometimes, it helps just to know you're not alone and that others have experienced similar pain and have gotten through it—often by way of creating the very song you're listening to.
+If you're in a room without music right now—put some on!
 Its effect on your mood can be invaluable.

 Tip #3: Exercise Regularly